szlike/open-table-app/questions.md

 Using keystroke (keyup or keydown) instead of button to trigger search and refine action.
 Will add pagination and mouse-scroll to load more result in case responses are huge.
 These can improve performance.

-**If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.** <br />

-I will add  <br />

 **What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it. ** <br />